Saturday, July 31st, 2010

 They lived in the following locations:

-a.
-Tabitha Eggers, without any husband, on 1850 U.S. Census of Buckheart Township, Fulton County living with her son Mathew Eggers.
+1850 U.S. Census of Buckheart Township, Fulton County: Tabitha Eggers, without any husband living with her son Mathew Eggers.

-b.
-Tabitha Eggers on 1860 U.S. Census of Buckheart Township living with her son William Eggers.
+1860 U.S Census of Buckheart Township, Fulton County: Tabitha Eggers living with her son William Eggers.

 The Bethel Primitive Church of Fulton County notes “Tabitha Tatum Eggers was a member.
 See chapter on Daniel Eggers for more detail.
 Children names are in question and may include: (1).
 William Eggers (20 August 1815), (2).
 Mary Eggers, (3).
 Matthew Eggers (1814/15), (4).
 James Eggers 1811/1812.